hongquang198/moviebrowser/README.md

 Movie detail page: Works but no offline indicator
 6. Haven't implemented CustomHttpsClient, so every time sending https request, we currently have to modify the request's headers to pass API key
+7. Haven't used sealed class so exhaustive type checking (BLoC state) may be prone to be missed
+8. Hard-coded color/padding due to time constraint.
+UI/theme may not be synchronized/uniformed between pages
 ## Future Enhancements

 - [ ] Embedded video player for trailers